-Artist captures his home's history in clay
+Artist captures history in clay

 Burnstown sculptor Richard Gill has created plenty of custom works